anoved/OctoPrint-EmailNotifier/README.md

 	>>> import yagmail
 	>>> yagmail.register("SMTP username", "SMTP password")

-For Gmail addresses, the SMTP username is your complete `username@gmail.com` address.
+For some accounts, your SMTP username is your complete "username@domain.com" address.

-## Limitations

-Not yet tested with non-Gmail SMTP servers.
-Some additional settings or keyring management may be required.

 ## Acknowledgements